 My research interests lie in international security and conflict behavior, with a specialization in nuclear nonproliferation/counter-proliferation, extended deterrence/international institutions, nuclear latency, force structure, and deterrence and coercion strategy.

 In related articles and book project, my co-author and I examine how uncertainty over the costs of acquiring nuclear weapons impacts the likelihood of counterproliferation agreements across a variety of theoretical conditions and cases.
 We focus how the informational environment nonproliferation advocates face explains nuclear outcomes.
-Knowing a potential proliferator's cost of weapons, resolve over the issues at stake, patience to see the project's conclusion, and speed of development are critical to offering the right inducements to convince the state to terminate its program.
-The pieces of these projects, published and ongoing, are also described in Research.
+The pieces of these projects are also described in Research.

 Additionally, I have on-going co-authored research projects on nuclear latency or the precursor technology prior to nuclear weaponization.
 One paper that examines the effects of nuclear latency is forthcoming at International Studies Quarterly.
 Related pieces on the Iran nuclear deal have been published in The Washington Quarterly, and in an edited volume entitled , US Foreign Policy in a Challenging World - Building Order on Shifting Foundations.
 Other papers on nuclear latency explore its security and energy determinants, its impact on trust in the international system, and its relationship to counterproliferation policy, are all under review.
 The pieces of these projects, published and ongoing, are also described in Research.

 My third project explores how international institutions, including alliances, are impacted by nuclear technology.
 A first co-authored paper on extended nuclear deterrence and moral hazard is currently accepted at the Journal of Conflict Resolution.
 Another paper under review, examines whether allies of nuclear patrons are able to gain concessions through diplomacy.
+Lastly, an article that explores the impact of emerging technologies on assurance and deterrence is forthcoming with the Journal of Strategic Studies.
 The pieces of this project, too, published and in the pipeline, are described in Research.

 Finally, a fourth project examines the causes and consequences of nuclear force structure.
 Using original data that we collected, my co-authors and I focus on why states choose to develop specific force postures (this piece was published in the Journal of Conflict Resolution and an edited volume entitled, Nonproliferation Policy and Nuclear Posture: Causes and Consequences for the Spread of Nuclear Weapons.